-6.2.11Output period of data acquisition clock (Un\G60, 61)
+6.2.11 Output period of data acquisition clock (Un\G60, 61)

+Set the period of the data acquisition clock (Xn8).

+(1) Setting procedure

-Set the output period of Data acquisition clock (Xn8).
+(a) Set the output period of data acquisition clock in the buffer memory.
+Setting range is as follows

-- (1) Setting procedure - (a) Set output period of data acquisition clock (Un\G60, 61) in the buffer memory. - Configurable range: 0 to 86400000 (ms) - \ When the output period of data acquisition clock is set to 0, Data acquisition clock (Xn8) is always OFF. - (b) Because the data update interval is 250 ms, Data acquisition clock (Xn1) runs every 250 ms. Note that the output period of data acquisition clock is not a multiple of 250 ms, Data acquisition clock turns ON at the time of the first data update after the elapse of the output period of data acquisition clock. - <Example> When the output period of data acquisition clock is 800 ms:
+- Configurable range: 0 to 86400000 (ms)

+\ If set the output period of data acquisition clock to 0, the data acquisition clock (Xn8) will be turned off all the time.

+(b).
+Because the data update cycle is 250ms, data acquisition clock operate in unit of 250ms.

+However, if the output period of data acquisition clock is not a multiple of 250ms, data acquisition clock will turn on at the timing of the first data update after the output period of data acquisition clock.

+For example

+Output period of data acquisition clock : 800ms

-Measurement data update count = 800 ms/250 ms = quotient 3 + remainder 50 ms Thus, the input device (Xn8) turns ON once in every four times the measurement data is updated.
+Times of updating measurement data = quotient 3 + surplus 50ms

+The input device (Xn8) will turn on once every four times of measurement data update.

-As a result, it is same as the case where the output period of data acquisition clock is 1000 ms.
+As a result, the output period of data acquisition clock will be the same as the case of 1000ms

-- (c) Turn Operating condition setting request (Yn9) from OFF to ON to enable the setting. - (2) Default value It is set to 0 (ms).
+(c) Turn Operating condition setting request (Yn9) from OFF to ON to and enable the setting.

+It is set to 0 milliseconds.